How to stop emotional eating

 Are you an emotional eater?

 First, you need to understand what’s making you eat the way you do.
 A large part of this will of course be brainwashing and habit by now.
-But there is often something uncomfortable behind overeating.
-Usually, overeating is a response to a feeling that you don’t know what else to do with, or that you are afraid to feel.
-You may not know about this because you eat before you can discover how you feel.
+But, comfort eating is called comfort eating for a reason.
+Usually, comfort eating is a response to an uncomfortable feeling that you don’t know what else to do with, or that you are afraid to feel.
+You may not know about this because you eat before you feel much.

 How to find out, so you can stop emotional eating